geeksblabla/geeksblabla.com/blablas/ep161/index.md

 2:03:00 - Answer the questions from the comments

-2:14:00 - How to stay updated with trends?
+2:14:00 - How do you stay updated with Javascript trends?

-2:23:00 - Frameworks updates
+2:23:00 - Frameworks updates: Angualar, React, Qwik, Next ...

 2:49:00 - Bun